bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 in :math:`\log` space (assuming independence between data points).

-In a lot of papers, you'll see that people will go straight to talking about optimizing the ELBO whenever talking about variational inference.
+In a lot of papers, you'll see that people will go straight to talking about optimizing the ELBO whenever they are talking about variational inference.
 And if you look at it in isolation, you can gain some intuition of how it works:

 * It's a lower bound on the evidence, that is, it's a lower bound on the probability of your data occurring given your model.
 * Maximizing the ELBO is equivalent to minimizing the KL divergence.
 * The first two terms try to maximize the MAP estimate (likelihood + prior).
-* The last term tries to ensure :math:`Q` is diffuse (`maximize information entropy <link://slugmaximum-entropy-distributions>`__).
+* The last term tries to ensure :math:`Q` is diffuse (`maximize information entropy <link://slug/maximum-entropy-distributions>`__).

 There's a pretty good presentation on this from NIPS 2016 by Blei et. al which I've linked below if you want more details.
-You can also check out my previous post on `variational inference <link://variational-bayes-and-the-mean-field-approximation>`__, if you want some more nitty-gritty details of how to derive everything (although I don't put it in ELBO terms).
+You can also check out my previous post on `variational inference <link://slug/variational-bayes-and-the-mean-field-approximation>`__, if you want some more nitty-gritty details of how to derive everything (although I don't put it in ELBO terms).